 Autism CRC has long been committed to inclusive research practices and co-production for and with the autistic and broader autism communities.
-The development of our Inclusive Research Practice Guides and the establishment of our Research Academy are two significant initiatives previously undertaken by Autism CRC.
+The development of our Inclusive Research Practice Guides and the establishment of our Sylvia Rodger Academy are two significant initiatives previously undertaken by Autism CRC.

 Evidence demonstrates that engaging individuals on the spectrum and their families and carers as peers in research – from the definition of need to the conduct of research and its application – promotes quality, translatable research relevant to community need.